The Pale Blue Eye: Plot

-Poe is enchanted by Lea and volunteers to do whatever she wants.
-However, he is drugged and wakes to find that Artemus and Lea are about to cut out his heart, in accordance with the ritual to cure Lea.
-Landor manages to arrive in time to rescue Poe, but the building catches fire and Lea and Artemus die.

-Thinking that the case is now solved, the military thanks Landor for his service.
-However, after recovering from his near-death experience, Poe confronts Landor with his realization that the handwriting on the note fragment found in Fry's hand matches that of Landor.
-Threading together all the information that he has gathered, it becomes apparent that Landor was in fact the killer of the cadets.
+Poe is drugged and finds Artemus and Lea about to cut out his heart in accordance with the ritual.
+Landor rescues Poe, but the building catches fire and Lea and Artemus die.
+Thinking that the case is solved, the military thanks Landor for his service.
+However, Poe confronts Landor with his realization that the handwriting on the note fragment in Fry's hand matches that of Landor.
+It becomes apparent that Landor was the killer of the cadets.

-Two years previously, Landor's daughter Mattie was raped by Fry, Ballinger, and Stoddard after attending her first ball.
-Traumatized by the experience, she later killed herself by jumping off a cliff.
-Landor did not disclose this to anyone, but pretended that she had run away.

-Distraught, Landor set out to avenge his daughter.
+Two years earlier, Landor's daughter Mattie was raped by Fry, Ballinger, and Stoddard after attending her first ball.
+Traumatized, she killed herself by jumping off a cliff.
+Landor pretended that she ran away.
+Distraught, he set out to avenge his daughter.
 He left the note for Fry, luring him to a lonely spot before hanging him.
-However, a patrol happened to walk by, so Landor was forced to leave the body there.
-Lea and Artemus later stole the heart for their ritual.
-After killing Ballinger, Landor mutilated his corpse to make it appear that the cadet had been murdered by the same "madman" who had desecrated Fry's body.
+A patrol happened to walk by so he was forced to leave the body there.
+Lea and Artemus stole Fry's heart for their ritual.
+After killing Ballinger, Landor mutilated his corpse to make it appear that the cadet had been murdered by the same "madman" who desecrated Fry's body.

-Poe tells Landor he has two notes with handwriting samples that can link Landor directly to the murders, but before leaving, Poe burns them.
-Landor is later seen standing at the cliff where his daughter leapt to her death.
+Poe tells Landor he has two notes with handwriting samples that link Landor directly to the murders, but burns them instead.
+Landor later stands at the cliff where his daughter leapt to her death.
 He lets her hair ribbon float away in the wind, saying "Rest, my love".

 Cast

-In addition, John Fetterman, then Lieutenant Governor of Pennsylvania, and his wife, Gisele, appear as a couple in an uncredited cameo.
+In addition, John Fetterman and Gisele Barreto Fetterman, then Lieutenant Governor and Second Lady of Pennsylvania, appear as a couple in an uncredited cameo.

 Production

+In 2011, Scott Cooper signed on to write and direct an adaptation of Louis Bayard's novel of the same name for Fox 2000.